 Now that your students have a better understanding of the consequences of sending waste to landfills, encourage your students to make a personal commitment to reducing the amount of waste that they send to the landfill.
 Brainstorm personal commitment options (examples are provided below).
 Choose a time period (e.g. two weeks) and ask students to try to honour their commitment and to keep a log of how the process goes.
-Provide students with an option to not make a personal commitment to change.
+Provide students with an option not to make a personal commitment to change.
 These students could keep a log of all of the opportunities that they had to do something differently during the time period and an explanation of why they chose not to take the waste-reducing option each time.
 Examples are:

-- Refuse plastic bags at stores - Bring reusable bags (like a knapsack or tote bag) to stores - Bring your own container when you purchase fast food - Carefully use rechargeable batteries

-- Use the library instead of purchasing books - Share something with a friend or rent it instead of buying something new - When you are offered something free/disposable-ask yourself-do you need it? - When something at home breaks, see if you can have it repaired instead of buying something new. - Consider purchasing used clothes from your local thrift shop. - Check your local garage sales and buy used items from your neighbours. - Create a vermicomposter for your home.
+- Refuse plastic bags at stores - Bring reusable bags (like a knapsack or tote bag) to stores - Bring your own container when you purchase fast food - Carefully use rechargeable batteries - Use the library instead of purchasing books - Share something with a friend or rent it instead of buying something new - When you are offered something free/disposable-ask yourself-do you need it? - When something at home breaks, see if you can have it repaired instead of buying something new. - Consider purchasing used clothes from your local thrift shop. - Investigate online marketplaces such as Facebook Marketplace, Kijiji and Craigslist to find and to buy used items from your neighbours! - Create a vermicomposter for your home.
 When the worms at school have multiplied, you will be able to separate some to take home.
 Check out Appendix D to see how to do this properly.

-Modelling any of these actions will be more powerful than any 'education campaign' you can create.
+Modelling these actions will be more powerful than any 'education campaign' you can create.
 Spread the word!